 Conservation and Research Actions Underway

 Thirty-seven individuals were held in captivity in Namibia in 2011, with 7 breeding pairs from which at least 2 chicks have been hatched (Anon.
 2011).
 The VulPro project in South Africa holds over 80 non-releasable Cape Vultures in captivity, this includes 10 breeding pairs, with the first successful hatching in September 2011 (Wolter 2011, Wolter et al. 2014).
 The programme aims to release captive-born chicks into the wild to supplement wild populations.
 In February 2015, seven birds from VulPro and three from the National Zoological Gardens of South Africa were released into an open-topped enclosure so that they could eventually disperse into the wild (Hirschauer 2015).
-In October 2005, 16 birds from South Africa were released in Namibia and, although at least two have perished (Diekmann and Strachan 2006) and one was taken into care with a companion (Komen 2006), data on flight patterns and breeding behaviour have been recorded from two birds that were fitted with satellite transmitters (Anon.
+In October 2005, 16 birds from South Africa were released in Namibia and, although at least two perished (Diekmann and Strachan 2006).
+Data on flight patterns and breeding behaviour have been recorded from two birds that were fitted with satellite transmitters (Anon.
 2006).
 By 2006, five birds had been fitted with satellite tracking collars (Diekmann and Strachan 2006, Bamford et al. 2007).
 In Namibia, both communal and commercial farmers have been educated about the benefits that vultures bring and thus the disadvantages of poisoning carcasses, whilst there is also an education centre and education programme for schools (Diekmann and Strachan 2006).
-A conservation workshop on the species was held in March 2006 and was attended by 19 individuals (Komen 2006).
-The group reassessed the status of the species and the threats it faces, and decided on conservation actions.
-A task force was established and people were identified to manage conservation actions for each of the key colonies in southern Africa.
-In the East Cape, awareness programmes have led to modifications in cement reservoirs to prevent drownings as well as aiming to reduce indirect poisoning.

 Conservation and Research Actions Proposed